Address Complex Mental Health and Social Issues With a Focus on Clinical Social Work

 Student-Centered Support and Client-Centered Curriculum

-Utica College’s online MSW degree is ideal for those who are passionate about supporting others through the promotion and treatment of mental health.
+Utica University’s online MSW degree is ideal for those who are passionate about supporting others through the promotion and treatment of mental health.
 The program’s innovative design bridges the historical divide between clinical practice and recovery-oriented care and integrates these complementary orientations throughout the curriculum.
 Utica’s approach strengthens students’ ability to engage and support the empowerment of diverse and often marginalized populations using a psychodynamic, recovery-oriented, and social justice lens.

 The MSW degree includes a four-hour personal psychotherapy requirement, which is designed to encourage appreciation of the value the role that self-awareness plays in clinical social work and helps you understand what it is like to be in the client’s seat.
 When it comes to field hours, faculty in the MSW degree online program will work with you to identify and secure field placements that provide you with relevant experience.